 Find out more here.

-Cells4Life releases two more samples to treat brain injury
+Cells4Life releases two more samples for clinical trials on brain injury

-We released two further cord blood samples to Duke University in the USA for the treatment of sibling cerebral palsy – we wish both families all the best with their treatment.
+We released two further cord blood samples to the high-profile clinical trial at Duke University in the USA for the treatment of sibling cerebral palsy – we wish both families all the best.

-To date brain injury, has been the most common condition that we have released umbilical cord blood samples for, with most of these going to the specialist centre at Duke, which has pioneered this therapy.
+To date clinical trials for brain injury have been the most reason we have released umbilical cord blood samples, with most of these going to the specialist centre at Duke, which has pioneered research into this therapy.

 Find out more here.